skip to content

 Persons who committed or were sentenced for:

-Class 1 offences are listed in Schedule 1 Part 2 of the Act.
+Class 1 offences are listed in Schedule 1 Part 2 of the Child Sex Offenders Registration Act 2006 (SA).
 They include serious offences under the Criminal Law Consolidation Act 1935 (SA) against a child victim (such as murder, endanger life, rape, unlawful sexual intercourse*, kidnapping) where the offence also involves a sexual offence.

-(* Does not include unlawful sexual intercourse where the victim consents and either: the offender was aged 18 and the victim not less than 15 at the time of the offence, or the offender was aged 19 and the victim not less than 16 at the time of the offence.)
+(* Does not include unlawful sexual intercourse where the victim consents and either the offender was aged 18 and the victim not younger than 15 at the time of the offence, or the offender was aged 19 and the victim not younger than 16 at the time of the offence.)

 Class 2 offences are listed in Schedule 1 Part 3 of the Act.
 They include offences (such as manslaughter, causing serious harm, risk of harm, indecent assault, dishonest communication with children) against a child where the offence also involves a sexual offence, as well as offences relating to the production, dissemination and possession of child-like sex dolls.

-Class 2 offences also include offences against certain federal criminal laws such as trafficking children, and other offences such as producing, possessing or disseminating child exploitation material (child pornography), possession child-like sex dolls, and hosting, administering or encouraging the use of a website dealing with such material.
-Also grooming and procurement of children under 16 years via these means (including use of the postal service or a carriage service) is covered in this class.
+Class 2 offences also include federal offences such as trafficking children, and other offences such as producing, possessing or disseminating child exploitation material, possessing child-like sex dolls, and hosting, administering or encouraging the use of a website dealing with such material.
+Grooming and procurement of children under 16 years via these means (including use of the postal service or a carriage service) is also covered in this class.

 Child sex offender registration order